“Quale” in Italian

 I bambini con i quali stavo giocando sono i miei cugini.

-The children with whom I was playing were my cousins.
+The children with whom I was playing are my cousins.

-The children I was playing with were my cousins.
+The children I was playing with are my cousins.

 Sono delle persone sulle quali si può contare.